Desha: The Leader

 Desha: The Leader is a 2014 Bangladeshi political thriller film produced by Jaaz Multimedia.
 The film was scripted and directed by Saikat Nasir and features a cast that includes newcomer Shipan Mitra, Mahiya Mahi, and Tariq Anam Khan.
 Desha: The Leader is a story about a political reality show that turns severe.
 The film was released on 26 December 2014.
 It won four National Film Awards.

 Plot

-Channel 99 arranges a reality show, to select the next leader by SMS voting of people all over the world.
-The elected leader will stay on the person's house for two days, who will vote for the maximum times by SMS.
+Channel 99 arranges a reality show to select the next leader by SMS voting from people all over the world.
+The elected leader will stay in the house of the person who will vote maximum times by SMS for two days.